 The Father of the Jewish State

-Born to a Jewish family next door to a Budapest synagogue on May 2, 1860, there is little in Theodor Herzl’s early life that would make one guess he would grow up to be modern Israel’s founding father.
+Born to a Jewish family next door to a Budapest synagogue on May 2, 1860, little in Theodor Herzl’s early life would make one guess he would grow up to be modern Israel’s founding father.